 - decreased heart rate

-Struggling with methadone abuse or addiction can be incredibly hard and can impact every aspect of a person’s life.
+Struggling with methadone use or addiction can be incredibly hard and can impact every aspect of a person’s life.
 While methadone addiction may feel all-consuming and lonely, it’s important to know that you’re not alone.
 There are several treatment options available to overcome methadone addiction and begin a new life in sobriety.

 Vertava Health offers a number of different treatment programs for people suffering from substance use disorders.
 To learn more about methadone detection times or the addiction programs we have available, contact an Vertava Health’ treatment specialist today.
+Call us at 844-470-0410.